 Section 8 of Schedule 2 contains provisions relating to repayment history information (RHI).
 RHI is a type of credit information, and therefore retained within the credit reporting system.
 The Act contains additional restrictions (relative to some other kinds of credit information) about when RHI can be collected and disclosed.
 This provision is unchanged from the Previous Code.

 RHI includes information that an individual has met an obligation to make a monthly payment in relation to the consumer credit.
 However, for these purposes it is relevant whether the payment obligation is determined by reference to the consumer credit contract (as varied from time to time), or whether it is determined by reference to a temporary FHA.
-The provisions in s 8 of Schedule 2 deal with these two situations separately.
+The provisions in section 8 of Schedule 2 deal with these two situations separately.

 In the first situation (i.e. where the payment obligation for a month is not determined by reference to a temporary FHA), subsection 8(2) of Schedule 2 sets out when an individual is considered ‘overdue’.
 An individual is overdue if, on last day of the month to which RHI relates, there is at least one overdue payment in relation to which the grace period has expired.
 Credit providers’ grace periods must be at least 14 days long, beginning from the point at which the credit providers systems first treated the payment as being in arrears.